HZcohort/DiNetxify/README.md

   - If no additional covariates are included, provide an empty list.
   - Handles missing values by removing individuals with missing continuous variables and categorizing those with missing categorical variables separately.

+- `is_single_sex : bool, default=False`

+  - Boolean flag indicating if the dataset contains only one sex (male or female)

 - `force : bool, default=False`

   - If `True`, overwrites existing data attributes even if they contain data.